 You can reduce your risk of contracting mpox by:

-- Avoiding close physical contact, including sexual contact, with people who have mpox or have mpox symptoms as described above.
+- avoiding close physical contact, including sexual contact, with people who have mpox or have mpox symptoms as described above

-- Avoiding contact with clothing, bedding or towels that have been in contact with or used by people with mpox.
+- avoiding contact with clothing, bedding or towels that have been in contact with or used by people with mpox

-- Stay alert for mpox symptoms before, during and after sex.
-Check yourself for signs before meeting up.
+- staying alert for mpox symptoms before, during and after sex.

 At festivals, clubs and parties: